Global Tag League

 The Global Tag League is a professional wrestling round-robin tag team tournament held by Pro Wrestling Noah.
 It was created in 2008.

 The Global Tag League is held under a points system, with two points for a win, one for a time limit draw and none for any other kind of a draw or a loss.
 The team finishing atop the points standings are the winners.
 Matches in the Global Tag League have a 30-minute time limit, which is the same as matches for Noah's GHC Tag Team Championship.

+The tournament returned in 2024 after a four year break rebranded as the Victory Challenge Tag League.

 In the below results, (C) signifies the GHC Tag Team Champions at the time of each tournament.

 List of winners

 2008

 The 2008 Global Tag League featured nine teams, and was held from March 29 to April 27.

 2009

 The 2009 Global Tag League featured eight teams, and was held from April 11 to May 6.

 2010

 The 2010 Global Tag League ran from January 9 through January 24.
 It was the first edition of the Global Tag League featuring a block system, with eight teams in two blocks of four.
 The top finishing teams from each block met in the final.